BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 > use latest release
 {.is-success}

 > MMT is another way to unpak/pak game files and mods.
-Additionally it is used for indexing these game files for searching and extracting.
+Additionally, it is used for indexing these game files for searching and extracting.
 {.is-info}

 ### Initial Setup